You’re required to use a pair of headphones when you teach online.

 High quality headphones provide excellent audio.
 We don’t need excellent audio, we need good audio because we’re basically doing video calls.
 For this type of setup you don’t need a top of the line pair of headphones, but you also want to avoid super cheap headphones where all of a sudden the left side of your headphones break and you can only hear out of one ear.

 You need to test this with your laptop.
-If your on board audio for your laptop is acceptable and you know you’re class environment will be quite then you can use a pair of headsets for online teaching that don’t have a built in microphone.
+If your on board audio for your laptop is acceptable and you know your class environment will be quite then you can use a pair of headsets for online teaching that don’t have a built in microphone.

 The advantage of having a microphone though is the noise cancelling aspect.
 Students will hear only you and nothing else.